Swanson's 2 goals lead US over Zambia at the Olympics, Canada tops New Zealand after drone scandal

 It was the first time the United States has faced Zambia on the international stage.

+“A lot of credit to Zambia’s goalkeeper tonight, because in the first half I think we had a sequence of like six shots in a row that she saved or went off the post,” Horan said.
+“And sometimes that how it goes.
+I was really happy it wasn’t one of those days where the ball just doesn’t go in the back of the net.”

-While Zambia started stars Barbra Banda and Racheal Kundananji, neither of them was able to break through.
+While Zambia started stars Barbra Banda and Racheal Kundananji, neither of them was able to break through the U.S. defense, which was stout throughout the match.

 Banda is a proven scorer, with 12 goals in 12 games this season for the Orlando Pride in the National Women’s Soccer League.
 At the Tokyo Games, she had a pair of back-to-back hat tricks in the group stage.